Lab 09a - Implement Web Apps

 On the Basics tab of the Create Web App blade, specify the following settings (leave others with their default values):

-Note: Wait until the web app is created before you proceed to the next task.
+Note: Wait until the Web App is created before you proceed to the next task.
 This should take about a minute.

 -

-On the deployment blade, click Go to resource.
+After the deployment, select Go to resource.

-Task 2: Create a staging deployment slot
+Task 2: Create and configure a deployment slot

 -

-On the blade of the newly deployed web app, click the Default domain link to display the default web page in a new browser tab.
+On the blade of the newly deployed Web App, click the Default domain link to display the default web page in a new browser tab.

 -

-Close the new browser tab and, back in the Azure portal, in the Deployment section of the web app blade, click Deployment slots.
+Close the new browser tab and, back in the Azure portal, in the Deployment section of the Web App blade, click Deployment slots.

-Note: The web app, at this point, has a single deployment slot labeled PRODUCTION.
+Note: The Web App, at this point, has a single deployment slot labeled PRODUCTION.

 -

-Click + Add slot, and add a new slot with the following settings:
+Click Add slot, and add a new slot with the following settings:

-Setting Value Name staging Clone settings from Do not clone settings -
+Clone settings from Do not clone settings -

-Back on the Deployment slots blade of the web app, click the entry representing the newly created staging slot.
+Back on the Deployment slots blade of the Web App, click the entry representing the newly created staging slot.

 Note: This will open the blade displaying the properties of the staging slot.